 Food insecurity in Gwinnett County and all over Metro Atlanta is a heartbreaking and an almost invisible problem.
 We can support our most vulnerable children working together in our community.
 Our dream is to eliminate food insecurity.
 No child should go to bed hungry.

-To learn more about food insecurity, check out our "Links and Resources" page.
+To learn more about food insecurity, check out our Resources page.